NerminImamovic/bookstore/README.md

 * **[.env file for configuration](#environment)** - Change server config like app port, mysql url etc

 * **[OpenAPI 3.0 Spec Swagger](https://github.com/NerminImamovic/povioTask/blob/master/swagger.json)** - A starter template to get started with API documentation using OpenAPI 3.0.
-This API spec is also available when running the development server at `http://localhost:3000/api-docs`
+This API spec is also available when running the server at `http://localhost:3000/docs`

 * **ESLINT** - ESLINT is configured for linting.